MF Doom: Early life

 Daniel Dumile was born Dumile Daniel Thompson in Hounslow, London, on July 13, 1971, the son of a Trinidadian mother and Zimbabwean father.
-He said he was conceived in the United States, where his parents lived, and was born in London when his mother was visiting family.
-He had four younger siblings, including the rapper DJ Subroc (1973–1993), with whom he formed the rap group KMD until Subroc was struck and killed by a car at the age of 19.
+According to Dumile, he was conceived in the United States where his parents lived, and was born in London when his mother was visiting family.
+As a child, Dumile moved with his family to Long Beach, New York, on a non-immigrant B-2 visa, where he grew up in a black nationalist Muslim household as part of the Five-Percent Nation.
+He had four younger siblings, including the rapper DJ Subroc, with whom he formed the rap group KMD, until Subroc was struck and killed by a motorist at the age of 19.

-As a child, Dumile moved with his family to Long Beach, New York, where he grew up in a black nationalist Muslim household as part of the Five-Percent Nation.
-He said he had no memory of his London childhood and defined himself as a "New York nigga", but remained a British citizen his entire life and never gained American citizenship.
-He began DJing during third grade.
-As a child, he was a fan and collector of comic books and earned the nickname "Doom" (a phonetic play on the name Dumile) among friends and family.
+Dumile said he had no memory of his childhood in London and identified more with New York.
+When Dumile was three years old he was approved by the United States Immigration and Naturalization Service for permanent resident status.
+However, due to a lack of funds, his family could not file his paperwork.
+Dumile remained a British citizen his entire life and never naturalized as a U.S citizen.
+As a child he was a fan and collector of comic books and earned the nickname "Doom" (a phonetic play on the name Dumile) among friends and family.
+Dumile started DJing during third grade.